SivarasaKajananan/Food-identification-using-Gemini-/README.md

 3. The code will process the image and generate a list of food items with their estimated calories, along with the total calorie count.

 #### Disclaimer
  Calorie estimations are approximations and may not be entirely accurate.
  The accuracy of the model depends on various factors, including image quality, food item visibility, and model limitations.
-Contributing
-Feel free to contribute to this project by suggesting improvements or adding new features!

 #### Additional Information
  Model Configuration: The model is configured with specific settings for temperature, top_p, top_k, and max_output_tokens.
  Safety Settings: Safety settings are configured to block content that may be harmful or offensive.